babak0032/babak-esmaeili/content/authors/admin/_index.md

 - Visitors
 ---

 I am a forth year PhD student in the Machine Learning program at Northeastern University, advised by Professor Jan-Willem van de Meent.
 I got my BSc in Artificial Intelligence and Computer Science at the University of Edinburgh.
-After that, I did a MSc in Data Science at the same University.
+After that, I did an MSc in Data Science at the same University.

-I am interested in deep generative models and how we can guide them towards learning useful representations.
-Similarly, I am also interested in deep representation leaning, particularly the approaches that are motivated by information theory.
-I am also a fan of probabilistic programming as I think it provides exciting opportunities for abstracting probabilistic models and making inference easier.
+I am interested in deep generative models and how we can guide them towards learning better representations.
+For similar reasons, I am also interested in representation leaning, particularly the approaches that are inspired by information theory.
+I am also a fan of probabilistic programming which provides exciting opportunities for abstracting probabilistic models, as well as improving efficiency in inference.